PushmanPHP/pushman/readme.md

 * Integrate with StyleCI
 * Build Pushman Lite as an independant Package to include in sites.
 * Way better documentation for building Pushman.
+* Allow users to broadcast back to the server.

 ### Long term todo list
 * Push console logs out on PushmanInternal Channel. // later